goschtl/zope/z3c.vcsync/trunk/src/z3c/vcsync/README.txt

 Content is represented by an ``IState``.
 This supports two methods:

-* ``objects(dt)``: any object that has been modified since dt.
+* ``objects(revision_nr)``: any object that has been modified since revision_nr.
 Returning 'too many' objects (objects that weren't modified) is safe, though less efficient as they will then be re-exported.

   Typically in your application this would be implemented as the result of a catalog search.

-* ``removed(dt)``: any path that has had an object removed from it since dt.
+* ``removed(revision_nr)``: any path that has had an object removed from it since revision_nr.
 It is safe to return paths that have been removed and have since been replaced by a different object with the same name.
 It is also safe to return 'too many' paths, though less efficient as the objects in these paths may be re-exported unnecessarily.

   Typically in your application you would maintain a list of removed objects by hooking into IObjectRemovedEvent and recording the paths